-Additionally, emerging research suggests that certain probiotic strains may have positive impacts on weight loss (
+Emerging research also suggests that certain probiotic strains may have positive effects on weight loss (

-Summary Women with PCOS may have lower numbers of beneficial gut bacteria.
+People with PCOS may have lower numbers of beneficial gut bacteria.
 Eating foods rich in probiotics or taking a probiotic supplement may support your gut bacteria, thus aiding weight loss.
 However, more research is needed.

-Women with PCOS have often tried many diets and are three times more likely to have eating disorders (
+People with PCOS may have tried many diets and are three times more likely to have eating disorders than people without PCOS (

 What’s more, studies suggest that mindful eating practices may be linked to weight loss (

-Summary Mindful eating helps promote awareness of internal eating cues and may promote weight loss.
-It may be especially helpful for women with PCOS, who are much more likely to experience eating disorders than people without the condition.
+Mindful eating helps promote awareness of internal eating cues and may contribute to weight loss.
+It may be especially helpful for people with PCOS, who are much more likely to experience eating disorders than people without the condition.

-Another tip to lose weight with PCOS is to cut down on your intake of certain unhealthy foods.
+Another tip to lose weight with PCOS is to cut down on your intake of less nutritious foods.

 Foods high in added sugar and refined carbs include cakes, cookies, candy, and fast food.

-Summary Processed foods — such as refined carbs and added sugars — increase blood sugar levels, which can lead to weight gain.
+Processed foods such as refined carbs and added sugars increase blood sugar levels, which can lead to weight gain.

 Inflammation is your body’s natural response to infection or injury.

-In one study, 16 women with PCOS who took a one-time dose of 75 grams of glucose — a particular type of sugar — had higher blood markers for inflammation, compared to women without this condition (
+In one small 2013 study, 16 women with PCOS who took a one-time dose of 75 g of glucose — a particular type of sugar — had higher blood markers for inflammation than those without this condition (

-Summary Inflammation is common in women with PCOS and has been linked to obesity.
-Eating a diet high in whole foods — especially fruits and vegetables — may safeguard against inflammation.
+Inflammation is common in people with PCOS and has been linked to obesity.
+Eating a diet that includes plenty of whole foods — especially fruits and vegetables — may guard against inflammation.

-Exercise is a well-known strategy to improve weight loss.
+Exercise is a well-known strategy for increasing weight loss.

-In a 12-week study in which 16 women did 45–60 minutes of cardio 3 times per week, those with PCOS lost 2.3% body fat, compared to 6.4% in the control group (
+In one small 12-week study, 16 women did 45–60 minutes of cardio 3 times per week.
+Those with PCOS lost 2.3% of their body fat, compared with 6.4% in the control group (

-While women with PCOS lost less fat than those without this condition, the exercise regimen did result in loss of belly fat and improvements in insulin sensitivity.
+While people with PCOS lost less fat than those without this condition, the exercise regimen did result in loss of belly fat and improvements in insulin sensitivity (

-Weight training has also been shown to aid women with PCOS.
+Weight training has also been shown to be beneficial for people with PCOS.

-Summary Both cardio and weight-training exercises may help women with PCOS drop body fat and improve insulin sensitivity.
+Both cardio and weight training exercises may help people with PCOS decrease body fat and improve insulin sensitivity.

-Sleep is increasingly acknowledged as central to your health.
+Sleep is increasingly acknowledged as central to overall health.

 Lack of sleep has been shown to increase the activity of hormones that drive hunger, such as ghrelin and cortisol, which may cause you to eat more throughout the day (

-In fact, insufficient sleep is associated with a higher risk of being overweight or obese (
+In fact, insufficient sleep is associated with a higher risk of having overweight or obesity (

-In one study, healthy adults who slept less than 6 hours per night had a 12% higher risk of developing belly fat compared to those who slept 6–8 hours a night (
+In one study, healthy adults who slept less than 6 hours per night had a 12% higher risk of developing belly fat than those who slept 6–8 hours per night (

-Because stress is a risk factor for weight gain, managing your stress can help manage your weight.
+Because stress is a risk factor for weight gain, managing or reducing stress may help you manage your weight.

-Chronic stress also increases your risk of developing belly fat.
-In turn, belly fat increases inflammation, which triggers your body to make more cortisol — creating a vicious cycle (
+Chronic stress also increases your risk of gaining belly fat.
+In turn, belly fat increases inflammation, which triggers your body to make more cortisol, creating a vicious cycle (

-To lower cortisol levels, focus on stress management practices.
+To lower your cortisol levels, focus on stress management practices.

-Summary High cortisol levels from chronic stress are linked to insulin resistance and belly fat.
-Relieving stress through yoga, meditation, and time outdoors may help lower cortisol levels.
+High cortisol levels from chronic stress are linked to insulin resistance and belly fat.
+Managing stress through yoga, meditation, and time outdoors may help lower cortisol levels.

-If you have PCOS, several supplements may help manage weight and symptoms.
+If you have PCOS, several supplements may help you manage your weight and symptoms.

-Myo-inositol is a supplement that may lead to weight loss in women with PCOS.
-Inositol is a compound related to B vitamins that helps improve insulin sensitivity.
-Myo-inositol is a specific form of inositol.
+Myo-inositol is a supplement that may lead to weight loss in people with PCOS.
+Inositol is a type of sugar that helps improve insulin sensitivity.
+Myo-inositol is a specific form of inositol (

 Carnitine, an amino acid found in meat, may also lead to weight loss.

-Summary Myo-inositol and carnitine supplements may help women with PCOS lose weight and control certain symptoms.
+Myo-inositol and carnitine supplements may help people with PCOS lose weight and manage certain symptoms.

-A balanced diet — low in inflammatory foods like refined carbs and highly processed foods but rich in whole foods, protein, healthy fats, and fiber — may aid weight loss.
+A balanced, nutritious diet — low in inflammatory foods such as refined carbs and highly processed foods and rich in whole foods, protein, healthy fats, and fiber — may aid weight loss.
 Certain supplements may help as well.

-Lifestyle should also be taken into consideration.
+It’s also important to consider lifestyle factors.
 Regular exercise, stress management, and sleep are all important to weight loss.

 If you have PCOS and are having trouble losing weight, you may want to try some of the tips above.